SenteonLLC/senteonllc.github.io/docs/troubleshooting.md

 # Troubleshooting

-In the event that you run into an issue during the operation of Senteon.
-There are basic troubleshooting steps that you can follow that may help solve your problem.
+In the event that you run into an issue during the operation of Senteon, there are basic troubleshooting steps that you can follow that may help solve your problem.

 ## Senteon Agent